Tyrric’s Madness

 “No…”

-He was sinking into darkness again.
-As he didn’t trust himself with the sword earlier, so he didn’t trust himself with the command of the manor, now.
+Tyrric was sinking into darkness again.
+As he hadn’t trusted himself with the sword earlier, so he didn’t trust himself with the command of the manor, now.

-He shook his hand.
+He shook his head.
 Mountains and chasms spanned between him and any kind of salvation.
-A bog clutched greedily at his feet.
+A bog clutched greedily at his feet, sucking him down.

-“Your wife needs you,” said Keelath.
+“Your wife needs you,” added Keelath.
 “She’s alone except for you.
-If you can’t lead for yourself, then lead for her.”
+If you can’t maintain this place for yourself, then do so for her.”

 He had probably meant the remark to be bolstering, but it ripped Tyrric open anew.
 I can’t! he wanted to shout.
 I have already betrayed her.
 She can take the manor.
-She can lead.
+She can be the baron.
 Oh, that all of you were far away from me and the suffering I inflict!

 Mirium was looking at him oddly, and he dully realized he had said it aloud.